 4. Walk Dogs on Wag or Rover

-These days, people are more and more treating their dogs like humans.
-Dogs wear clothes, shoes, and I recently even saw something where dogs have their own car seat.
+These days, more and more people are treating their dogs like humans.
+Dogs wear clothes, shoes, and even have their own car seat.
 I can’t wait until dog owners start sending their dogs off to doggy college.

-Anyway, the point is that people love their dogs and they don’t want them couped up inside all day while they’re at work or on vacation.
-What do they do?
-They will pay you ~$20 to come in and take their dog for a 30-min walk.
+Anyway, the point is that people love their dogs and they don’t want them cooped up inside all day while they’re at work or on vacation.
+So, what do they do?
+They will pay you ~$20 to come in and take their dog for a 30-minute walk.

 If you’re a dog lover, this one might be a no-brainer.